addiethehomie/IMIC_SDS/README.md

 | **Intel PCM** | BSD 3-Clause | Performance monitoring |

 ### License Compliance Statement
-- All original IMIC_SDE code: Apache License 2.0
+- All original IMIC_SDS code: Apache License 2.0
 - Third-party components used in compliance with their respective licenses
 - No proprietary Intel source code is included
 - All modifications to third-party code are clearly marked and compliant